Madjogger1202/ESP8266-antenna-test-board/README.md

 # ESP8266-antenna-test-board
 An Altium project to test some of my theories

-All te components can be foud on chip controller modules, so it is the cheapest way to prototype
+All the components can be foud on chip controller modules, so it is the cheapest way to prototype

 Some GPIOs are traced out for external usage, so it is just a dev board for esp8266 chip